shouryan01/export-ms-teams-chats/README.md

 <details>
   <summary>Legacy/Alternate Method</summary>

   **Only use this method if the above doesn't work for you.
-This is almost certainly more difficult.**
+This is almost certainly more difficult.
+The second method will allow you to pass paremeters to the script.**

   [Download my code](https://github.com/evenevan/export-ms-teams-chats/archive/refs/heads/main.zip).
 Then, extract the downloaded folder to wherever is convenient to you.